 - The taking was without the consent of the owner of the property;

 If any of the above elements cannot be proven beyond reasonable doubt, then you will be found not guilty of the offence.
+We discuss the elements for Larceny in greater detail below.

 Further, you will be found not guilty of larceny charges if you can establish any of the following: